Frequently Asked Questions

 Do I need to reduce the invention to practice before disclosing to KSURF?

 No. Disclose your idea verbally or in a brief memorandum to KSURF as soon as the intellectual property is clearly conceptualized.
-It is not wise to wait for reduction to practice, and KSURF can assist you in determining the timing for completing the disclosure form.
+It is not wise to wait for reduction to practice.
+KSURF can assist you in determining the timing for completing the disclosure form.

 After a disclosure form has been submitted to KSURF, what is the evaluation process?

-The technology will be reviewed by the University's Intellectual Property Advisory Committee (IPAC).
-IPAC reviews disclosures of all intellectual property by University employees and makes a recommendation on the suitability for further patent investigations and filings.
+The University's Intellectual Property Advisory Committee (IPAC) reviews disclosures of all intellectual property by university employees and makes a recommendation on the suitability for further patent investigations, filings and protections.
+The researchers may be asked to present their technology to IPAC to clarify points and offer additional information.

 What is IPAC?

-IPAC is the Intellectual Property Advisory Committee, which is composed of advisors who critique the science and offer advice on whether the University, via KSURF, should accept or reject the technology.
-IPAC reports to the President through the Vice President for Research.
+IPAC is the Intellectual Property Advisory Committee, which is composed of technology transfer personnel who consider the technical merit as well as market and commercial potential of inventions, discoveries, and creations in recommending whether the university, via KSURF, should accept the technology.
+IPAC reports to the president through the vice president for research.

 Who decides whether or not to file patent applications?

-KSURF's professional staff works with the University's Intellectual Property Advisory Committee (IPAC) to decide.
+KSURF's professional staff works with IPAC to decide.
 Such decisions are based on the scope of the invention, its patentability and its commercial merit.

 What makes an invention patentable?